 Complete patient identifiers and demographics.
-Describe in words all procedures performed during index HYST procedure (for example, hysterectomy, bilateral salpingoophorectomy (BSO), Cesarean section, appendectomy).
+Select all NHSN operative procedures performed during index HYST procedure.
 Document ICD-10-PCS and/or CPT Codes for index HYST procedure.

 2. NHSN Operative Procedure Criteria

 HYST procedure is included in the ICD-10-PCS and/or CPT NHSN operative procedure code mapping and is performed in an OR/equivalent where at least one (1) incision was made through skin/mucous membrane (including laparoscopic approach), or entry is through an existing incision (such as an incision that was left open during a prior operative procedure).